DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 });
 ```

-The image below demonstrates how a hidden column's value can be accessed using a browser's console:
+The image below demonstrates how a browser's console can be used to access a hidden column's value:

 ![Unprotected Column Values](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/access-hidden-columns-no-protection.png)